dn082/Project3/README.md

 A formula to represent the basic idea is y = beta0 + beta1 * x + epsilon

-y = the variable you are trying to predict - dependent beta0 = the value of y when x = 0 beta1 =
+- y = the variable you are trying to predict - dependent
+- beta0 = the value of y when x = 0
+- beta1 = slope
-x = the input - independent
+- x = the input - independent
-epsilon = error term
+- epsilon = error term

 ## PREPROCESSING
 Some steps I took for preprocessing my data were to: